wellcometrust/grants_tagger/README.md

 ## ✔️  Reproduce

-To reproduce production models for mesh and wellcome science you can run `dvc repro`.
+To reproduce production models we use DVC.
+DVC defines a directed acyclic graph (DAG) of steps that need to run to reproduce a model or result.
+You can see all steps with `dvc dag`.
+You can reproduce all steps with `dvc repro`.
+You can reproduce any step of the DAG with `dvc repro STEP_NAME` for example `dvc repro train_tfidf_svm`.
 Note that mesh models require a GPU to train and depending on the parameters it might take from 1 to several days.

 You can reproduce individual experiments using one of the configs in the dedicated `/configs` folder.
-You can run all steps of the pipeline using `./scripts/run_config.sh VERSION`.
+You can run all steps of the pipeline using `./scripts/run_DATASET_config.sh path_to_config` where DATASET can be one of science or mesh.
 You can also run individual steps with the CLI commands e.g. `grants_tagger preprocess wellcome-science --config path_to_config` and `grants_tagger train --config path_to_config`.